About School Runs

 This website, which is an essential part of my “School Runs” project, has been created for anyone who is travelling the stormy seas of re-discovering their lost self while trying their hardest to steer towards financial and emotional freedom.

-I sincerely hope this website and Rachel’s story will inspire many of you to re-claim and re-connect with your full potentials.
+I sincerely hope this website and Rachel’s story will inspire many of you to re-claim and reconnect with your full potential.

 Happy reading and browsing.